Skip to main content

 Delegations with OpenKey

 Delegations work the same way regardless of whether the signer is OpenKey or a browser wallet.
-The PKH DID is derived from the Ethereum address, which is the same whether the key is in MetaMask or OpenKey.
+The primary DID is derived from the Ethereum address, which is the same whether the key is in MetaMask or OpenKey.

 // Alice (using OpenKey) delegates to Bob